HCDigitalScholarship/documentation/lemp_stack.md

 If you get an error, it is most likely because you forgot to switch to root.
 Don't run it again with `sudo`; follow the steps above to make sure that your virtualenv is properly activated in root mode.

 The git repo you cloned probably didn't contain a `settings.py` file, for security reasons.
 You'll need to copy this from wherever you were developing previously.
 The exact location depends on your project's setup, but, for a project `foo`, it would typically go in either `foo/foo/settings.py` or `foo/settings.py`.
+You also may need to change the `DATABASES` variable in the settings file.
+If you are setting up a production server, make sure `DEBUG` is set to `False`.

 Try running